 Explain that when we find ways things or characters are the same, we are comparing.
 When we find ways things or characters are different, we are contrasting.
 Now is the perfect time to introduce the reference posters for compare and contrast.

-Compare and Contrast Mentor Texts
+Compare and Contrast Mini-Lesson

 - Same, Same but Different by Jenny Sue Kostecki-Shaw